StevensND/ghidra-port-mods-guide/Code Updater for Nintendo Switch/Cheat to .pchtxt/readme.md

 ![Screenshot](https://i.gyazo.com/c937db3bbfbc61a5e556fa734111da76.png)

 Keep in mind Windows calculator ignore 0's so if you miss one 0 just add it.
-The rest is done automatically by Interactive-ASM-Cheats-Updater and makes it easy for you.
+The rest is done automatically by Code Updater for Nintendo Switch and makes it easy for you.

 This will also be the case for all other lines starting with 080E0000.
 So next will be: